porterjamesj/website/content/blog/wedding-videobooth.md

    maximum and minimum observed total values of red, green, and blue.
 3. Repeat for the other two colors.
-4. While the booth was running, any detected blob whose total color values fell within the recorded values for a bulb would be identified as that bulb.
+4. While the booth was running, any detected blob whose total color values fell within the recorded ranges for a bulb would be identified as that bulb.

 This seemed like it could work, but it also felt brittle and